 What are their lives like?
 The Solomon Islands are located in a strategic location on sea routes between the South Pacific Ocean, the Solomon Sea, and the Coral Sea.
 On 2 April 2007, an undersea earthquake measuring 8.1 on the Richter scale occurred 345 km WNW of the capital Honiara.
 A resulting tsunami devastated coastal areas of Western and Choiseul provinces with dozens of deaths and thousands dislocated.
 The provincial capital of Gizo was especially hard hit.
 Volcanic activity and tremors are common and earthquakes are somewhat frequent for the islands.
 Though rare, tsunamis can be devastating as previously mentioned.

 Even though the islands are in the tropics, devastating tropical cyclones are not a threat to the area.
 Temperatures are hot and humidity is heavy throughout the year.
 The islands have little arable land but fishing is very robust in the area.
 Approximately 600,000 people live in the islands and almost all are of Melanesian, Polynesian, and Micronesian descent.
-Life expectancy is 75 years and many of the island people live in somewhat primitive circumstances.
+Life expectancy is 75 years and many of the island people live in somewhat simple circumstances.
 There are 120 indigenous languages and English is spoken by a very small percentage of the islands' population; however, English is commonly spoken by governmental employees and many locals in the market places.

-While some areas have become tourist attractions with modern accommodations, much of the islands remain primitive by current world standards.
 In the tourist areas, many ordinary conveniences are available including TV, telephone (wired and wireless), internet (including WiFi), fax, and international long distance.

 There is a wide range of traditional leaf baskets, wood & stone carvings, mats, shell jewelries, woven hats, and other local products available for purchase at the main market and souvenir stands.
 In addition to crafts, local island people work in mining, logging, fishing, and market commerce.
 Rural people live lives of subsistence farming, fishing, and craftwork.